robertmand/FAIR-DaSH/_episodes/ep4.md

 > ## Exercise 1.
 Find the PID
 > From FAIRsharing, can you find the right database for protein dataset and explore its PID structure?
 >> ## Solution
 >> If you follow the steps in the following screen recording, you will find plant genomics and phenotypes.
-In >> this database, all datasets are assigned digital obiect identifier (DOI)
+In this database, all datasets are assigned digital object identifier (DOI)
 >> <video src="../fig/vid1.mp4" controls="controls" style="max-width: 730px;">
 >> </video>
 >> The DOI is a persisitent identifiers that follows the structure we explained before